2014 FIFA World Cup qualification (AFC–CONMEBOL play-off)

 The 2014 FIFA World Cup CONMEBOL–AFC qualification play-off were a series of two-legged home-and-away ties between the fifth-placed team of the Asian qualifying tournament, Jordan, and the fifth-placed team from the South American qualifying tournament, Uruguay.

 The games were played on 13 and 20 November 2013.

 Overview

 It was the fourth consecutive FIFA World Cup play-off that Uruguay has participated in after 3–1 on aggregate win over Australia for Korea/Japan 2002, losing to Australia 4–2 on penalties for Germany 2006 and 2–1 on aggregate win over Costa Rica for South Africa 2010.

-This was Jordan's best finish in their FIFA World Cup qualification history.
+This was Jordan's best finish in their FIFA World Cup qualification history, until they successfully qualified for the 2026 FIFA World Cup.

 The draw for the order in which the two matches would be played was held by FIFA on 30 July 2011 at the World Cup Preliminary Draw.